cdisc-org/DataExchange-ODM-LinkML/docs/ProtocolName.md

 # Slot: ProtocolName

-_P rotocol identifier or protocol number assigned to the study .
+_Protocol identifier or protocol number assigned to the study.
 It is used by the regulatory authority or clinical trial registry._